smehlhoff/simple-chat/README.md

 # simple-chat

-A pseudo irc chat server using Tokio crate.
+A pseudo irc chat server using `tokio` crate.

-Leverages `tracing-loki` for centralized logging with loki and grafana.
+Leverages `tracing-loki` crate for centralized logging with loki and grafana.

 ![alt text](chat.png)